Average RV Prices With 20 New, Used & Rental Cost Examples

 A young-at-heart couple, aged 59 (him) and 57 (her), decided to sell their house and buy an RV.
 They purchased a coach that was three years old, and for the next twelve years, they used the RV as a home and a work base as they traveled around, enjoying the freedom and working where they could.

-The widow was left with a reduced income, a house, and a debt of several thousand dollars a year to store a coach that she would never use again.
-The coach was valued at $40,000, but she still owed the bank $60,000, and that is not where her troubles ended.
-The coach needed tires, and the couple kept a pet, so the coach had animals living in it (cutting down the resale market).
+The widow was left with a reduced income, a house, and a debt of several thousand dollars a year to store a coach she would never use again.
+The coach was valued at $40,000 but still owed the bank $60,000, which is not where her troubles ended.
+The coach needed tires, and the couple kept a pet, so the coach had animals in it (cutting down the resale market).

-Banks are reluctant to finance RVs that are over ten years old, and even if she could have found someone to buy the coach for its resale value of $40,000, she would be left with a debt of $20,000 to pay before she could clear the finance contract.
+Banks are reluctant to finance over ten-year-old RVs, and even if she could have found someone to buy the coach for its resale value of $40,000, she would be left with a debt of $20,000 to pay before she could clear the finance contract.

-The only choice left for the widow was to sell the house and move back into the coach until it was paid off.
-A deplorable state of affairs that was put in motion by a purchasing decision made twelve years before.
+The widow’s only choice was to sell the house and move back into the coach until it was paid off, a deplorable state of affairs set in motion by a purchasing decision made twelve years before.

 How to ensure it doesn’t happen to you

-It is very clear from this example—one that is far too common today—that the very worst thing you can do is purchase an RV without doing some serious forward planning and understanding the implications of something going wrong in the future.
+This example—one that is far too common today—makes it clear that the worst thing you can do is purchase an RV without serious planning and understanding the implications of something going wrong in the future.

 The lessons are simple:

-- NEVER purchase a recreational vehicle unless you are confident that you can cover all the costs well into the future.
+- NEVER purchase a recreational vehicle unless you are confident that you can afford all the costs in the future.

 - Understand how financing works and plan within those rules.
-Remember that the RV will lose value, and that if you choose low payments, the RV will cost you more and a large payoff may impact your ability to sell in the future.
+Remember that the RV will lose value, and if you choose low payments, the RV will cost you more.
+A significant payoff may also impact your ability to sell in the future.

-- Never skimp on maintenance, and ensure it is done in a timely manner.
+- Never skimp on maintenance, and ensure it is done promptly.

 - Be aware of issues such as keeping pets and what it does to the resale value.